 One thing kept happening.
-Someone would mention they were looking for a drummer.
-Or a mix engineer.
-And someone else was exactly that — but they never quite crossed paths.
-Not because the right people didn't exist, but because there was no clear way to see how someone actually works.
-You felt it as a musician.
-You saw it just as clearly from the other side.
+Someone would mention they were looking for a guitarist, drummer or a sound engineer.
+And someone else was exactly that, but they never quite crossed paths.

 The music network